alfredodiaz53/big-bang/README.md

 - [Contribute to open-source projects under the Big Bang Technical Oversight Committee (BBTOC)](https://repo1.dso.mil/big-bang/product/bbtoc/-/blob/master/CONTRIBUTING.md)
 - [Submit new package proposals](https://repo1.dso.mil/big-bang/product/bbtoc/-/issues/new?issue%5Bmilestone_id%5D=)
   - Please review the [package integration guide](./docs/developer/package-integration/README.md) if you are interested in submitting a new package
-  - A shepherd will be assigned to the project to create a repo in the [Big Bang Community Packages](https://repo1.dso.mil/big-bang/product/community)
+  - A shepherd (*** Is the term "shepherd" still used?
+What does it mean?) will be assigned to the project to create a repo in the [Big Bang Community Packages](https://repo1.dso.mil/big-bang/product/community)

 Additional information can be found in the [contributing guide](./CONTRIBUTING.md).